This isn't about how much sex you have. High frequency, multiple partners, regular app use — none of that is the problem.

-The problem is when sex stops being something you choose and starts being something you feel driven to do regardless of whether you actually want it — and regardless of the cost.
+The problem is when sex stops being something you choose and starts being something you feel driven to do regardless of whether you actually want it — and regardless of what it costs you.

 🔩 What's Actually Going On

 The clinical term is Compulsive Sexual Behaviour Disorder (CSBD).
-The World Health Organisation recognises it.
-It's real, it's not shameful, and it's more common in gay men than in the general population.
+The World Health Organisation recognises it as a real condition.
+It's more common in gay men than in the general population, and it's not shameful.

-- Your head is dominated by it in ways that feel out of proportion.
+• Your head is dominated by it in ways that feel out of proportion.
 You're on the apps when you had no intention of opening them.
-Sex is occupying mental space even when you're trying to think about something else.
+Sex is occupying mental space even when you're trying to focus on something else.

-- It keeps happening despite real consequences.
+• It's kept happening despite real consequences.
 A relationship took damage.
 Work suffered.
 You scared yourself.
-You kept going.
+You went back anyway.

-High sex drive is not this.
-Enjoying hookup culture is not this.
+High sex drive isn't this.
+Enjoying hookup culture isn't this.
 The issue is compulsivity: the sense that you're not really at the wheel.

 🛡️ Why This Hits Gay Men Harder

 The elevated rate isn't random.
-There are identifiable reasons.
+There are identifiable reasons it's more prevalent here.

 Minority stress.
-Growing up with a sexuality that was shamed, hidden, or criminalised — even in relatively accepting places — creates chronic low-level psychological pressure.
-Sexual behaviour is one way people self-regulate emotional stress.
-When the pattern gets established early, it gets grooved in.
+Growing up with a sexuality that was shamed, hidden, or criminalised — even in relatively accepting places — creates chronic low-grade psychological pressure.
+Sex is one way people regulate emotional pain.
+When that pattern gets established early, it gets grooved in deep.

 The shame loop.
 Internalised shame about your sexuality creates a specific cycle: shame → sex to manage the shame → more shame → more sex.
-It's not pleasurable in a clean way.
-It's managing something painful.
+It doesn't feel pleasurable in a clean way.
+It feels like managing something that won't stay managed.

 How apps are designed.
-A match, a message, attention from someone attractive — these fire the same reward circuit as gambling.
+A match, a message, attention from someone attractive — these activate the same reward circuitry as gambling.
 Variable reward, unpredictable timing.
 For some guys, the app behaviour itself becomes the compulsive thing.
 The sex is almost beside the point.

 Chemsex conditioning.
-When substances and sex get entangled, the brain treats them as a package deal.
-Drug-seeking and sex-seeking reinforce each other.
-They're harder to separate than they look.
+When substances and sex get entangled, the brain starts treating them as a package.
+Drug-seeking and sex-seeking reinforce each other, and they're harder to separate than they look from the outside.

 🟢 The Honest Self-Check